laura367/ProjetS10/README.md

 ## flash the esp and show the monitor to see the result
 $ idf.py -p /dev/ttyUSB0  flash monitor

+* The monitor enble to see the outpout data and the code prints
+* to quit the monitor ---> Do CTRL + ALT GR + ]

 # WIRING WITH THE I2S MODULE, ESP32, THE MIC